TadiT7/treble_experimentations_wiki/How-to-build-a-GSI?.md

 export CCACHE_MAXSIZE=50G # 50 GB
 ```

-And adding these lines to your ~/.bashrc file.
+And adding these lines to your ~/.bashrc OR ~/.zshrc file.

 You can configure the maximum amount of disk space you want the cache to use by editing `CCACHE_MAXSIZE` consequently.
 Anywhere from 25GB-100GB will result in very noticeably increased build speeds (for instance, a typical 1hr build time can be reduced to 20min).
 If you’re only building for one device, 25GB-50GB is fine.
 If you plan to build for several devices that do not share the same kernel source, aim for 75GB-100GB.
 This space will be permanently occupied on your drive, so take this into consideration.